 Covering the world’s research literature, SCOPUS is the largest abstract and citation database of peer-reviewed literature and quality Web sources with smart tools to track analyze and visualize research.
 Scopus was designed and developed with over 500 users and librarians internationally.
 Its unique database contains abstracts and references from over 15,000 peer-reviewed journals from 4,000 publishers worldwide, ensuring broad interdisciplinary coverage.
 In addition, Scopus not only offers users citation information about the articles covered, but also directly integrates Web and patent searches.
 Direct links to full-text articles, library resources and other applications like reference management software, make Scopus quicker, easier and more comprehensive to use than any other literature research tool.

-On February 2019 we have sent all the papers (since the last 5 years) from SGEM Conferences on Social Sciences and Art in SCOPUS for evaluation and indexation.
-The process timeline is around one year..
+On February 2019 we have sent the title: SGEM Conference on Social Sciences and Art for evaluation in SCOPUS.
+The process timeline is around one year...

 For more information about Scopus please visit www.info.scopus.com